Primary, Secondary and Third Currency

-Client Financial Control On Project & Behaviour This option allows setting a Credit Limit per client, which when reached the selected Behavior applies.
-Select the option that should be applied when the maximum credit is reached.
+Client Financial Control On Project & Behaviour This option allows for setting a Credit Limit per client.
+When reached one of the following Behaviors will apply, as configured:

 - Do Nothing = Allows to continue booking and adding extras to the Project.